 Who are the Best Candidates for the Cross Linking Keratoconus Treatment

 The best candidates for the cross linking keratoconus treatment are those keratoconus patients experiencing progressive steepening of their cornea.
 Keratoconic progression is best evaluated with corneal topography readings taken and evaluated over time.
 If the cornea is stable then it is usually best to stay with more conservative keratoconus treatment options since there is nothing to be gained with cross linking yet the potential surgical risks remain.

 Pros/Cons of Corneal Collagen Cross Linking

 Corneal cross linking has a good safety profile.
-The most common complaint was pain for up to a couple days following the procedure.
+The most common complaint was pain for up to a couple of days following the procedure.
 Approximately 25% reported this pain as severe while 45% reported no pain.
 When keratoconus specialists treat keratoconus with cross linking the progressive steeping was stopped in about 98% of patients.
 Corneal haze lasting over 6 months was reported in less than 2% of patients.